 Use standard headers for the different sections of your resume, such as Professional Experience or Work History, Education and Professional Development, Technical Skills, and so forth.

 Lastly, upload your resume as a Word document instead of a PDF to the employer’s career site.
-ATS systems still have trouble processing PDFs and may miss important information in your resume.
+ATS software still has trouble processing PDFs and may miss important information on your resume.
 Save the PDF version for when you’re emailing your resume to a networking contact and want to ensure the formatting remains intact.

 Proofread your resume.
 Then proofread it again.
-Then hand it over to your friend who majored in English and have them review it.
+Then hand it over to your friend who majored in English and ask her to review it.
 Silly mistakes can be easily avoided if you take the proper precautions with these resume tips.

 Every profession has its own set of jargon, acronyms, certifications, and skill sets that describe their work and industry.
-ATS systems are programmed to look for these resume keywords to rank your application and determine if you’re a good fit for the role.
+Applicant tracking systems are programmed to look for these resume keywords to rank your job application and determine if you’re a good fit for the role.

 In order to make it past these initial reviews, it’s incredibly important to optimize your resume with relevant keywords.
-Start by reviewing the job descriptions you’re applying to and take note of the terms that routinely pop up on these job listings.
-If you possess these skills, incorporate these terms throughout your resume in the Core Competencies and Work Experience sections.
+Start by reviewing the descriptions of the jobs you’re applying to and take note of the terms that routinely pop up on these job listings.
+If you possess these skills, incorporate the terms throughout your resume in the Core Competencies and Work Experience sections.
 Be sure to include a Technical Skills section towards the bottom of your resume that lists the systems with which you are proficient.
-You can also copy and paste a number of job descriptions into JobScan.co to identify the most frequently used resume keywords and see how your application measures up.
+You can also copy and paste a number of job descriptions into a Word Cloud generator such as Wordle to identify the most frequently mentioned terms.

 Before you sit down to write out your role and responsibilities from your previous positions, take a look at the sample job descriptions you’ve gathered that represent your job target.
 How do they define the position and its responsibilities?
 What specific language do they use to state the core requirements for the role?
 If you’ve done that work before or possess those qualifications, describe it on your resume using the exact same wording.